keiuntae/keiuntae.github.io/README.md

 ### Hi there 👋

 I'm Keiuntae Smith and I am a current student attending Bellevue University working on My Masters for Data Science.
+During this program, I have attained excellent knowledge in the following areas:

+**Data analysis**: Obtained the basics of data analysis and how to apply those concepts to technologies used in data science, including machine learning algorithms, artificial intelligence (AI), and advanced coding.

+**Data mining**: Learned to sift through large volumes of data to find the nuggets of actionable items based on patterns and predictive analysis.

+**Data visualization**: Ability to process data into physical form in the shape of tables, graphs, histograms, and maps.

+**Data wrangling**: Learned how to process and transform data into more readily used formats.

+**Artificial Intelligence/Machine Learning**:  Explored practical applications for AI in the 2020s that enable decision-making, image and speech recognition, problem-solving, and translation, creating an evolving, potentially endless future of computer evolution.

 ### Contact Information
 tramal23@hotmail.com